Vitaly Ustinov: Bishop and First-Hierarch

 On 12 July 1951, on the feast of Saints Peter and Paul, Vitaly was consecrated Bishop of São Paulo, vicar of the Brazilian diocese.
 There the young bishop opened a printing house and arranged a small shelter for boys who were trained as acolytes for the cycle of divine services.
 In 1955, Bishop Vitaly with his brotherhood was transferred to Edmonton, Alberta, Canada.
 75 miles from the city, he erected the Dormition monastery.

-He was appointed ruling bishop of Montreal and Canada, Bishop Vitaly founded a skete in Mansonville, Quebec.
+He was appointed ruling bishop of Montreal and Canada, and he founded a skete in Mansonville, Quebec.
 In Montreal, Bishop Vitaly built and magnificently equipped a large cathedral.
 The fine house of his(its) monastic farmstead and a residence is near to a cathedral.
 In this farmstead, a printing house operated, publishing service-books and the periodical "The Orthodox Bulletin".

 The death of Metropolitan Philaret in 1985 necessitated the election of a new Metropolitan.
 On 22 January 1986, Vitaly was elected Metropolitan of Eastern America and New York, also retaining management of the Canadian diocese.

 Retirement and schism

 Citing his declining health in 2001 Metropolitan Vitaly announced that he was going to retire the same year.
 During the council of Bishops of 2001, Metropolitan Vitaly announced his resignation.
 Immediately afterwards, he left to his residence at the Holy Transfiguration monastery in Mansonville, accompanied by his supporters.

 After the election of the new First-Hierarch of ROCOR, Metropolitan Laurus, Metropolitan Vitaly released an epistle denouncing the latest ROCOR Synod, asserting that he continued to be ROCOR's primate.
 A number of ROCOR clergy and parishioners who were against ROCOR's union with the Moscow Patriarchate formed a new church administration around Metropolitan Vitaly, renaming themselves as the Russian Orthodox Church in Exile (referred to as ROCOR-Vitaly in common parlance).

 The episcopate of ROCOR asserted that Metropolitan Vitaly was being held hostage by schismatics who took advantage of his failing health and used his name to produce a schism.
-The episcopate made numerous attempts at contacting Metropolitan Vitaly, but were unable to get through to him personally, so that his own position regarding the schism remains unknown.
+The episcopate made numerous attempts at contacting Metropolitan Vitaly and his personal assistant Lyudmila Rosniansky, but were unable to get through to him personally nor to his assistant, so that his own position regarding the schism remains unknown.
+The NY Post reported that Archbishop Gabriel Chemodakov of the Synod then filed a court case concerning the health issues of Metropolitan Vitaly which were reported by the NY Daily News in 2002 as to the Court finding no unusual health issues with the Metropolitan upon interviewing him for purposes of dismissing the court case against him.

 Metropolitan Vitaly died on 25 September 2006.
 He was buried in his Mansonville skete by the clergy of the Russian Orthodox Church in Exile.
 ROCOR bishops were not permitted to be present, consequently they celebrated his funeral separately.